-The work and well-being of the Berkman Klein Center for Internet & Society are profoundly strengthened by the diversity of our network and our differences in background, culture, experience, national origin, religion, sexual orientation, gender, gender identity, race, ethnicity, age, ability, and much more.
+The work and well-being of the Berkman Klein Center for Internet & Society are profoundly strengthened by the diversity of our network and our differences in background, culture, experience, national origin, religion, gender, gender identity, sexual orientation, race, ethnicity, age, ability, and more.
 Working closely with the specialized offices at Harvard University and the Law School, and in collaboration with supporting Foundations, the Berkman Klein Center has taken a multidimensional approach to addressing diversity and inclusion across all areas of work.
 Examples of areas of activities at the core of the Center’s diversity and inclusion efforts include the following:

 Networks, Collaborations, and Capacity Building: Through the incubation of the Global Network of Centers, the Digitally Connected and Conectados Al Sur initiatives, and the launch of the Digital Asia Hub, as well as through networked educational efforts such as CopyrightX, which has been taught through affiliate courses in countries including Brazil, China, Egypt, Ghana, India, Kenya, Nigeria, Palestine, South Africa, and Uganda, the Center has actively engaged in network-building, collaborations, and capacity building that spans across cultures, nation states, institutions, and disciplines, with an emphasis on the Global South.
 Most recently, the Berkman Klein Center joined ITU’s Equals Partnership as a member of its research group.